Knightrel/Prototype-HS110/README.md

 Requirements:

 a.
-Stand-alone bridge (PC, Raspberry) running node.js and version 2.1 of "TP-LinkServer.js"  The attached is a separate copy for your convenience.
+Stand-alone bridge (PC, Raspberry) running node.js and version Prototype.js"  The attached is a separate copy for your convenience.

+# Installation:

+This Device Handler REQUIRES the 'Prototpye.js' bridge app.
+It runs concurrently with existing bridge apps for this product line.
+It uses Port 8085 on the Bridge.

+Installation is as for the original devices.
+YOU DO NOT HAVE TO DELETE THE ORIGINAL DEVICE.
+You can add this as a second rendition using a unique Device Network ID (I use HS100PROTO).
+This allows existing functions to work w/o interference.

 Instruction to tester: